 It also makes my brain happy, because it’s extremely quick and easy to whip up.

 Throw some ground turkey (or chicken) into a hot saute pan (or a cast iron skillet) with diced onion, red bell pepper, green bell pepper, and two packets of your favorite taco seasoning.
+If you don’t have any taco seasoning on hand or want to make your own, I suggest trying my Homemade Taco Seasoning.

 Once the meat is cooked, you’ll stir in a can of diced tomatoes, diced green chiles, a bag of frozen cauliflower “rice”, and some chicken broth.